 The Musical Mailman

-Providing one on one guidance on violin, viola, cello, bass, and music theory
+Providing one on one instruction on violin, viola, cello, bass, ukulele, guitar, and music theory, solo cello performances Maui-wide, and stringed instrument bow repair and restoration services.

 About The Musical Mailman

 Hello!
-My name is Roy, I am a cellist and a music teacher.
-I earned my Bachelor's of Music Education, Cum Laude, from Eastern Michigan University in 2014.
+My name is Roy, I am a cellist with the Maui Pops Orchestra, a music teacher, and a bow repair technician.
+I earned my Bachelor of Music Education, Cum Laude, from Eastern Michigan University in 2014.
 After teaching 5th-12th grade stringed orchestra in the Evansville-Vanderburgh School Corporation, my family was presented with the wonderful opportunity to relocate to the island of Maui.
 Upon arrival, I joined the Post Office as a Letter Carrier, now that I am settled I am very excited to start teaching again.
 With the founding of The Musical Mailman, I hope to be able to share my talents with the island of Maui and beyond.

 Dr. Lynn Malinoff, Bright Futures 21st Century Community Learning Centers